CoderPush/pulse/docs/auto-reminder-cron.md

 # Automatic Reminder System with Vercel Cron Jobs

-This document describes how to implement an automatic reminder system for weekly pulse submissions using Vercel Cron Jobs and Supabase.
+This document describes how to implement an automatic reminder system for weekly pulse submissions using Vercel Cron Jobs

 ## Overview
 - Automatically send reminders to users who have not submitted their weekly pulse.